 In order of severity:

-- Habitat destruction through large-scale clearing of coastal and upland habitats for sugar, grazing and urban development.
+- Habitat destruction through the large-scale clearing of coastal and upland habitats for sugar, grazing and urban development.

 - Mortality due to paralysis tick (Ixodes holocyclus).